 AIMEE SLAGLE - Graduate Program: Public Health, M.P.H.

 Aimee Slagle served as a Community Health Volunteer in rural Paraguay from March 2018 until the global PCV evacuation in March 2020.
 Aimee primarily worked in the local elementary schools and the high school facilitating health workshops.
 She co-facilitated a year-long sexual and reproductive health course for youth exploring a breadth of themes such as: HIV/AIDS, consent, mental health, family planning, and gender roles.
 She also worked with local leaders to form a health commission to help reach the community’s health-access goals.
 Fall 2020, Aimee is starting a Master of Public Health program in the concentration of Health Behavior Health Promotion at the University of Arizona.
 She hopes to continue exploring effective sexual and reproductive health and mental health programs for marginalized communities.

-CHANDLER SMITH Graduate Program: Development Practice, M.D.P.
+CRAIG ZARNOSKY - Graduate Program: Development Practice, M.D.P.